Ismail-elkorchi/dir-archiver/README.md

  * Create a dir-archiver object.
  * @param {string} directoryPath - The path of the folder to archive.
  * @param {string} zipPath - The path of the zip file to create.
+ * @param {Boolean} includeBaseDirectory - Includes a base directory at the root of the archive.
+For example, if the root folder of your project is named "your-project", setting includeBaseDirectory to true will create an archive that includes this base directory.
+If this option is set to false the archive created will unzip its content to the current directory.
  * @param {array} excludes - A list with the names of the files and folders to exclude.
 */
 var archive = new DirArchiver('path/to/directory', 'path/to/desination/zipfile.zip', excludes);